 The Finance Committee shall:

-Receive direction from the President and/or the Executive Council with regard to financial matters
+Receive direction from the President and/or the Board of Directors with regard to financial matters

 Accept, in the name of the Association, donations and bequests.

-Review the annual budget of the Association as developed by the Executive Director; revise, amend, or modify it as desired; and, recommend its adoption by the Executive Council and provide an annual report to the association at the conference.
+Review the annual budget of the Association as developed by the Executive Director; revise, amend, or modify it as desired; and, recommend its adoption by the Board of Directors and provide an annual report to the association at the conference.

-Develop and recommend to the Executive Council fiscal policies for the Association in properly conducting the business sessions.
+Develop and recommend to the Board of Directors fiscal policies for the Association in properly conducting the business sessions.

 The By-Laws Committee shall:

-Periodically, but required annually to review the Articles and By-Laws for any revisions, amendments or modifications that may be desired and recommend their adoption by the Executive Council;
+Periodically, but required annually to review the Articles and By-Laws for any revisions, amendments or modifications that may be desired and recommend their adoption by the Board of Directors;

-Develop and present to the Executive Council answers to questions submitted to the Committee for interpretation of the meaning and the effect of the Articles and By- Laws.
+Develop and present to the Board of Directors answers to questions submitted to the Committee for interpretation of the meaning and the effect of the Articles and By- Laws.

 The Committee on Resolutions and Legislation shall: